 Rocky Bleier would come home from Vietnam and return to the football field with his beloved Pittsburgh Steelers.
-He was, along with Larry Csonka, part of one of the best offensive backfields in the game at the time.
+He was part of one of the best offensive backfields in the game at the time.

 Bleier played with the Steelers from 1971 to 1980.
 During that time, he played in the first four of the Steeler’s Super Bowl appearances.
 Those were golden years for the Steelers.
 When Bleier retired from football in 1980, he had run for a total of 3,865 yards, had 136 pass receptions for 1,794 yards and had scored 25 touchdowns.

 The video you will see here follows Rocky Bleier on a trip he took back to Vietnam, to the very battlefield where he and his brothers were ambushed 50 years ago.
 Bleier still looks fit at the age of 72, but you will see that the return to that place where he was wounded and where so many of his brothers died takes a toll on him both emotionally and physically.

 For those who saw combat in Vietnam, going back is not an easy thing to do.
 The memories may be over 50 years old, and may not have come to mind for decades, but a trip back to where they happened brings them back with surprising force.
 For many, the experience can sometimes be cathartic; it can even help to bring some kind of closure around those memories.